 FAQ

 Absolutely, though it might take a bit more patience than training a kitten.
 Older cats have more ingrained habits, but they’re still capable of learning new behaviors.
 The same principles apply, provide appealing alternatives, use positive reinforcement, and redirect rather than punish.
-The key is consistency.
 Some older cats actually respond well to training because they’re calmer and less impulsive than young cats.

 Full-grain leather with a natural patina is your best bet.
 It’s the toughest type of leather and develops a character over time that can actually hide minor scratches.
 Avoid bonded leather entirely, it’s the most vulnerable to cat damage and will basically disintegrate under repeated scratching.
 Aniline-dyed leather is beautiful but shows every mark, while pigmented leather has a protective coating that offers more resistance.